How to Secure Android & iOS Apps in CircleCI pipelines

 Do not use this service for individual device testing.

-Specify the supported Testing Service: “BITBAR” or “BROWSERSTACK” or “LAMBDATEST” or “SAUCELABS”
+Specify the supported Testing Service: “BITBAR”,”BROWSERSTACK”,”LAMBDATEST” or “SAUCELABS”

 Note: for iOS – only Saucelabs is supported.

-7. For each type of sign, you have to add the following environment variables as explained above.
+9. For each type of sign, you must add the following environment variables as explained above.

 Note

 : Certain sign options require files.
-To accomplish this, file must first be encoded by using the base64 method, and the output of this process must be stored within the specified environment variable, as described in section “Adding Files as Environment Variables Using Base64 Encoding” below.
+The file must first be encoded using the base64 method, and the output of this process must be stored within the specified environment variable, as described in the section “Adding Files as Environment Variables Using Base64 Encoding” below.

 1. ANDROID_AUTO_SIGNING